 Performance.
 The bar chart illustrates the risks of investing in the Dividend Fund by showing how the Dividend Fund's average annual returns for each calendar year since the Dividend Fund's inception compare with those of a broad measure of market performance.
 The Dividend Fund's past performance, before and after taxes, is not an indication of how the Dividend Fund will perform in the future.
 The Dividend Fund is the successor to the North Star Dividend Fund, L.P. (the "Predecessor Dividend Fund"), which transferred its assets to the Dividend Fund in connection with the Dividend Fund's commencement of operations on May 31, 2013.
-The Predecessor Dividend Fund was managed by the same adviser who currently manages the Dividend Fund, and had substantially similar investment objectives and strategies to those of the Dividend Fund.
-The performance includes the performance of the Predecessor Dividend Fund prior to the commencement of the Dividend Fund's operations.
-The Predecessor Dividend Fund's performance has been adjusted to reflect the annual deduction of fees and expenses applicable to the Class I Shares.
-The Predecessor Dividend Fund was not registered under the Investment Company Act of 1940, as amended (the "1940 Act"), and therefore was not subject to certain investment restrictions, limitations and diversification requirements imposed by the 1940 Act and the Internal Revenue Code of 1986, as amended (the "Code").
-If the Predecessor Dividend Fund had been registered under the 1940 Act, its performance may have been different.
-Past performance, both before and after taxes, does not necessarily indicate how the Dividend Fund will perform in the future.
 Updated performance information is available on the Dividend Fund's website at www.nsinvestfunds.com or by calling the Dividend Fund toll-free at 1-855-580-0900.
 Because Class R shares have not commenced investment operations no performance information is available at this time.
 In the future, performance information will be presented in this section of the Prospectus.